 Nestled in the Test Valley, North Baddersley is in close proximity to Romsey, Winchester and Southampton and the Bede’s Lea is a great place to stop off for refreshments whether you are exploring Hampshire or you live in the locality.

-The Bede’s Lea was taken over by Swan Hospitality in May 2015 and is now trading as a delightful family pub with a Sunday carvery as well as a delicious menu offering classic pub food.
+The Bede’s Lea was taken over by Swan Hospitality in May 2015 and is now trading as a delightful family pub with a Sunday carvery as well as a delicious menu offering classic pub food at the weekends.

 2016 saw us competing as finalists in the Great British Pub Awards

-With great food served from 12 every day, a tasty buffet breakfast from 9am at the weekends, live entertainment and a wide range of lagers and ales, it is always a good time to visit.
+With great food served from 12 noon every weekend, live entertainment and a wide range of lagers and ales, it is always a good time to visit.

 The Bede’s Lea is a welcoming community pub with a BIG screen showing Sky and BT Sports.